sushant1184/Alpine-Tailwind-Image-Search/README.md

 # alpine-tailwind-image-search
-An image search webpage using Alpine, Tailwind, Vite and Pixelbay Image API You can type any generic image name and search for the image
+An image search webpage using Alpine, Tailwind, Vite and Pixelbay Image API.<br />
+You can type any generic image name and search for the image

 ### Requirements